schwal95/floatingbikedata/README.md

 lucas.schwarz@fu-berlin.de

 The data is provided as shapefiles.
-Cluster_Data contains data about each identified segment as well as the cluster id.
+Cluster_Segments contains data about each identified segment as well as the cluster id.